Home

 Solomon's United Church of Christ,

-Macungie, with the base stained by iron rust
+Macungie, with the base stained by rust

 Son John Joseph Gaumer (1855-1889) was born on April 13, 1855 in Upper Milford Township, Lehigh County.